donrax/hyde/about.md

 #### Miscellaneous Thoughts
 A few keywords:

-Deep Learning and Machine Learning<br/>
-Computer Vision and Machine Vision<br/>
-Data Science and Data Visualization<br/>
-Python, PyTorch, TensorRT<br/>
+Deep Learning and Machine Learning, Computer Vision and Machine Vision, Data Science and Data Visualization, Applied Research and Artificial Intelligence, Python, PyTorch, TensorRT

 A poetic quote about knowledge:
 > Common sense can replace almost any degree of formal education, but no education can replace common sense.<br/>